harmony-one/h/progress/uladzislau-muraveika.md

+2026-03-13 Fri:

+Main focus on this week were 2 PRs testing.

+The first one was [PR-4937](https://github.com/harmony-one/harmony/pull/4937), I've deployed updated binaries, observed peer discovery during startup and added log visualizations for peer discovery initialization and “sufficient peers found” events to better track the startup phase.
+Results show noticeably faster sync startup, with nodes reaching full sync in ~10–15 minutes at maximum.

+Also deployed and validated [PR-5016](https://github.com/harmony-one/harmony/pull/5016), monitored validator logs and consensus rounds to confirm stable block production after the timing change - all 60 blocks were produced and validated, but only in the logs.
+In fact, external validators, especially far away geographically from the current leader was signing only 12-15% of the blocks and were kicked off from the committee.
+This was only in the shard 0 was affected, when the shard 1 nodes were good generally.

+Additionally, from the systems engineering side, I've updated Watchdog and Ansible version checks to support `-dev` builds so development binaries are properly detected by automation.

+And finally, I've handled routine operational work during the week: on-call support, network and application updates, reviewing potential cloud cost improvements, migrating newreleases.io monitoring to the organization account.

+---

 2026-03-06 Fri:

 Main focus was the [new release](https://github.com/harmony-one/harmony/releases/tag/v2026.0.0), I've installed in on the all internal nodes and shared with the community.
 Right now 23% of comm